Top 5 desktop browsers for privacy

-Your data and information has, without question, become the most valuable commodity.
+Your data and information have, without question, become the most valuable commodity there is.
 It’s the reason why Google and Facebook are worth $750 billion and $500 billion, respectively.
 They’re in the data harvesting and advertising business, and they are absolutely killing it in doing so.

 Slowly but surely, people are realizing just how valuable their information is.
-They are beginning to realize that there’s not such thing as “free” online, and that if something claims to be “free”, it just means that you’re the product and you are paying for that product with your information.
+They are beginning to realize that there’s no such thing as “free” online, and that if something claims to be “free,” it just means that you’re the product and you are paying for that product with your information.

 Every website visit, gesture, zoom, follow, and everything else is uniquely encapsulated into a digital fingerprint that is sold to third parties and used to track you all over the web whether you like it or not.